top of page

 • Inability to truly appreciate your achievements

-• Underestimating of your performances
+• Underestimating your performances

 • Overachieving